Jack Bruce: 1970s: Post-Cream

 The band's breakup was announced shortly before Live 'n' Kickins release in early 1974, and Bruce released his fourth solo album Out of the Storm later that year.
 Also in 1974 he featured on the title track of Frank Zappa's album Apostrophe ('), recorded in November 1972.
 Bruce was credited with bass and co-authorship on the improvised track.
 When asked about Zappa in a 1992 interview, Bruce tried to change the subject and jokingly insisted that he had played only cello parts.
 Outtakes from the session were released on the archival release The Crux Of The Biscuit in 2016.
 In 1973 Bruce recorded bass guitar for Lou Reed's Berlin album, playing on all but two tracks.

 A 1975 tour was lined up to support the Out of the Storm album with a band featuring former Rolling Stones guitarist Mick Taylor and jazz keyboard player Carla Bley, with whom he had collaborated in 1971 on Escalator over the Hill.
 The tour was belatedly documented on Live at Manchester Free Trade Hall '75 (2003), but it ended with Taylor's departure, and sessions for a studio album were abandoned.
 During the next year, Bruce only resurfaced to play on Charlie Mariano's Helen 12 Trees album.

 In 1976, Bruce formed a new band (The Jack Bruce Band) with drummer Simon Phillips and keyboardist Tony Hymas.
 The group recorded an album, called How's Tricks.
 A world tour followed, but the album was a commercial failure.
 The follow-up album, Jet Set Jewel, was rejected at the time by Bruce's record label RSO as not being marketable, and RSO ultimately dropped Bruce from their roster.
 In 1979 he toured with members from the Mahavishnu Orchestra, reuniting him with John McLaughlin, and introducing him to drummer Billy Cobham.
-A 3-CD collection of his 1970s BBC recordings, entitled Spirit, was released in 2008.
+A 3-CD collection of his 1970s BBC recordings titled Spirit was released in 2008.

 In the late 1970s, Bruce also joined up to play with friends from his Alexis Korner days in Rocket 88, the back-to-the-roots band that Ian Stewart had arranged, and Bruce appears on the album of the same name, recorded live in Germany in 1979 and released in 1981.
 They also recorded a "live in the studio" album called Blues & Boogie Explosion for the German audiophile record label Jeton.